 - Financial Planner

 - Enterprise Risk Management

-Get to know your fellow Economics and Finance majors as well as faculty members by joining the Economics and Finance Club.
-The club encourages academic achievement and provides an opportunity to learn from professionals about the many career choices offered to economics and finance graduates.
-For more information call the club advisor, Dr.Tewhan Hahn at email@example.com or 244-3231, or Jeff Bates at firstname.lastname@example.org or 244-3187.
+Get to know students and faculty by joining the AUM Investments Club.
+The club encourages academic achievement and provides an opportunity to learn from professionals about the many career choices offered to business administration graduates.
+For more information call the club advisor, Dr.Tewhan Hahn at email@example.com or 244-3231.

 For more information, please click on the brochure below or contact the faculty and staff.